Sample-Efficient Deep Reinforcement Learning via Episodic Backward Update: Experimental Results

-In order to compare the overall performance of an algorithm, we use the human-normalized score $\frac{\text{Score}_{\text{Agent}}-\text{Score}_{\text{Random}}}{|{\text{Score}_{\text{Human}}-\text{Score}_{\text{Random}}| }}$ (\hyperlink{van Hasselt, 2015}{van Hasselt et al., 2015}).
-We report the mean and the median of the human normalized scores of the 49 games in Table~\ref{table:2} and in Appendix A. The result shows that our algorithm outperforms the baselines in both mean and median of the human normalized scores.
-Prioritized experience replay and retrace($\lambda$) algorithms are known to outperform Nature DQN when trained over many training steps as 200M frames.
-However, they do not show much improvements for a small number of training steps as 10 million frames.
-The result signifies the sample-efficiency of EBU algorithm in the early stages of training with a small number of training samples.
-Furthermore, our method requires only about 37\% of computation time used by Optimality Tightening.
-Since Optimality Tightening has to calculate the Q-values of neighboring states and compare them to generate the penalty term, it requires about 3 times more training time than Nature DQN.
-However, EBU performs iterative episodic updates using the temporary Q-table that is shared by all transitions in the episode, EBU has almost the same computational cost as that of Nature DQN.
-Raw scores for each game after 10 million frames of training are summarized in Appendix B.
+We use human-normalized score, $ \frac{\text{Score}_{\text{Agent}}-\text{Score}_{\text{Random}}}{|{\text{Score}_{\text{Human}}-\text{Score}_{\text{Random}}| }}$ \cite{van Hasselt2016}, which is the most widely used metric to make an apple-to-apple comparison in the Atari domain.
+We report the mean and the median human-normalized scores of the 49 games in Table~\ref{table:2}.
+The result signifies that our algorithm outperforms the baselines in both the mean and median of the human-normalized scores.
+PER and Retrace($\lambda$) do not show a lot of improvements for a small number of training steps as 10M frames.
+Since OT has to calculate the $Q$-values of neighboring states and compare them to generate the penalty term, it requires about 3 times more training time than Nature DQN.
+However, EBU performs iterative episodic updates using the temporary $Q$-table that is shared by all transitions in the episode, EBU has almost the same computational cost as that of Nature DQN.

-We show the performance of EBU and the baselines for 4 games `Assault', `Breakout', `Gopher' and `Video Pinball' in Figure~\ref{fig:5}.
-EBU with a diffusion coefficient $\beta=0.5$ shows competitive performances in all 4 games, reflecting that our algorithm does not suffer from the stability issue caused by the sequential update of correlated states.
-Other baselines fail in some games, whereas our algorithm shows stable learning processes throughout all games.
-Out of 49 games, our algorithm shows the worst performance in only 6 games.
-Such stability leads to the best median and mean scores in total.
-Note that naive backward algorithm with $\beta=1.0$ fails in most games.
-We present the in-depth analysis of the failure of EBU with $\beta=1.0$ in Appendix E.
+The most significant result is that EBU ($\beta=0.5$) requires only 10M frames of training to achieve the mean human-normalized score reported in Nature DQN, which is trained for 200M frames.
+Although 10M frames are not enough to achieve the same median score, adaptive EBU trained for 20M frames achieves the median normalized score.
+These results signify the efficacy of backward value propagation in the early stages of training.
+Raw scores for all 49 games are summarized in Appendix B. Learning curves of adaptive EBU for all 49 games are reported in Appendix C.